loda-lang/loda-programs/programs/oeis/list0.md

 * [A094033](http://oeis.org/A094033) ([L15 program](A094033.asm)): Number of connected 2-element antichains on a labeled n-set.
 * [A094041](http://oeis.org/A094041) ([L11 program](A094041.asm)): Beatty sequence for e^Pi - Pi^e - i^i.
 * [A094042](http://oeis.org/A094042) ([L09 program](A094042.asm)): Beatty sequence for e^Pi - Pi^e - i^i.
+* [A094081](http://oeis.org/A094081) ([L56 program](A094081.asm)): Smallest integral ladder whose ends slide over the respective distances 1 and m=2n+1 while slipping down along horizontal ground and vertical wall against which it leans.
 * [A094125](http://oeis.org/A094125) ([L11 program](A094125.asm)): a(n) = 3*2^n + 2*3^n.
 * [A094159](http://oeis.org/A094159) ([L06 program](A094159.asm)): 3 times hexagonal numbers: a(n) = 3*n*(2*n-1).
 * [A094195](http://oeis.org/A094195) ([L11 program](A094195.asm)): G.f.: (1-4*x)/((1-5*x)*(1-x)^2).